How to Live with Intention and Build a Lasting Legacy

 Legacy isn’t built all at once.

-It’s shaped slowly, through everyday decisions that align our faith, our families, and our calling.
+It’s shaped slowly, through everyday decisions that align our faith, our relationships, and our calling.

 You were created for more than survival.